Digital Federal Credit Union (DCU) personal loans review

 You can apply online, over the phone or in person at your local branch.
 Here’s how to start your online application:

-- Follow the directions to complete the online form with your personal information.
+- Follow the directions to complete the online form with your personal information, including Social Security number.

 - Select either Continue with coapplicant or Continue without coapplicant.